Cc618/Alpha/README.md

 ## Installation & Usage
 ### Installation
-To install Alpha, first install depedencies and follow these instructions :
+To install Alpha, first install dependencies and follow these instructions :
 ```
 julia
 ]